If you want to learn how to open a coffee shop in Kentucky, you’ve come to the right place!

 Instead, learn how to start a coffee shop in Kentucky through our proven 7 Steps to Coffee Shop Success process.

 Why listen to our advice?
-We have decades of coffee industry experience since our founder started roasting coffee in 1991.
+We have decades of coffee industry experience dating to 1991 when Founder and President Greg Ubert started roasting coffee.

 We’ve won major awards for coffee quality and sourcing, including Roast magazine’s 2016 Macro Roaster of the Year and multiple Good Food Awards.